nlindner/Nicole_Miscellaneous/README.md

 # Nicole_Miscellaneous
-Various snippets, code fragments, utility macros, an the like.
+Various snippets, code fragments, utility macros, and the like.

-Includes IDE(s) set-up: SAS, SQL (and eventually Postgres and Java+IntelliJ) focused
+Includes IDE(s) customization, focused on SAS and SQL in Sublime Text (and eventually Postgres and Java+IntelliJ)